A Survey on Deep Learning Techniques for Action Anticipation: Evaluation Datasets and Metrics

-This section presents datasets of other activities of daily living (ADL) that are not focussed on cooking. \textbf{CAD-120}~\cite{koppula2013learning} is a small-sized dataset (about 60K frames in total).
-This dataset comprises 120 RGB-D action videos covering 12 daily activities, which are captured using the Kinect sensor.
-Action videos are performed by 4 subjects following a script in different rooms.
-The \textbf{Charades}~\cite{sigurdsson2016hollywood} dataset is recorded by hundreds of people in their private homes following strict scripts.
-It has 7,985 videos for training and 1,863 videos for testing.
-The dataset is collected in 15 types of indoor scenes, involves interactions with 46 object classes and has a vocabulary of 30 verbs leading to 157 action classes.
-On average there are 6.8 actions per video.

-\textbf{Ego4D}~\cite{graumanEgo4DWorld0002022} is the most extensive daily-life egocentric video dataset, currently available to research.
+\textit{Other daily living activities.} \textbf{Ego4D}~\cite{graumanEgo4DWorld0002022} is the most extensive daily-life egocentric video dataset.
 The forecasting benchmark from Ego4D consists of 120 hours of annotated videos from 53 different scenarios.
 The annotations provided contain 478 noun types and 115 verb types, with a total amount of 4756 action classes among training and validation set.
-The number of training and validation samples has doubled in the second version.

-The \textbf{Assembly101}~\cite{sener2022assembly101} dataset features 4321 videos of participants assembling and disassembling 101 toy vehicles.
-With no fixed guidelines, this led to varied action sequences, mistakes, and corrections.
-Assembly101, unique for its multi-view recordings, has 8 static and 4 egocentric cameras.
-It contains 513 hours of footage with over 100K coarse and 1M fine-grained segments, categorized into 1380 fine-grained and 202 coarse classes.
-The static cameras record in RGB, while the egocentric ones are in monochrome.
+The number of training and validation samples has doubled in the second version. \textbf{Assembly101}~\cite{sener2022assembly101} features 4321 videos of participants assembling and disassembling 101 toy vehicles without fixed guidelines, resulting in varied action sequences, mistakes, and corrections.
+Captured from 8 static (RGB) and 4 egocentric (monochrome) cameras, it comprises 513 hours of footage with over 100K coarse and 1M fine-grained segments across 202 coarse and 1380 fine-grained classes. \textbf{MECCANO}~\cite{ragusa2023meccano} offers a complementary perspective: 20 participants assemble a single toy motorbike from 49 components, recorded in 20 egocentric videos with aligned RGB, depth, and gaze signals.
+It provides annotations for 12 verbs, 20 object classes, and 61 action classes across 8,857 temporal segments.